 It may happen that members of the Ryerson community challenge the validity, truth, scholarship, politics, morality etc. of materials in the library, and request their removal from the library or relegation to a special area, or reclassification of subject.
 Any challenges to or complaints about the collection should first be brought to the attention of the appropriate Subject Librarian.
 The following procedures have been adopted for the handling of formal challenges to library materials.

 Challenges to the Ryerson Library Holdings: Procedures

-- Formal challenges to the library collection shall be made in writing to the Chief Librarian on the form designated for the purpose.
+- Formal challenges to the library collection shall be made in writing to the Chief Librarian on the Request for Reconsideration of Library Materials form.